 Explore This Fellowship

 Applicants must be graduates of an ACGME-accredited emergency medicine residency program and have completed the program in good standing.
-A letter of interest, three letters of recommendation, including a letter from the residency program director, and a current curriculum vitae should be submitted to Fellowship Director, Dr. Ali Raja (email@example.com).
+A letter of interest, three letters of recommendation, including a letter from the residency program director, and a current curriculum vitae should be submitted to the Fellowship Director, Dr. Jonathan Sonis (firstname.lastname@example.org).
 Interviews are conducted in the fall.
 Decisions are usually made in November.

-Our Emergency Department Administration Research Fellowship is a parallel program designed for foreign emergency physicians to learn about emergency department administration.
-Interested applicants should contact Dr. Ali Raja (firstname.lastname@example.org).
+Our Emergency Department Administration Research Fellowship is a parallel program designed for emergency physicians from outside the United States to learn about emergency department administration.
+Interested applicants should contact Dr. Jonathan Sonis (email@example.com).

-The goal of the fellowship is to develop physician experts who will become leaders in emergency care delivery both at the institutional level and national level through a combination clinical practice, analytic skills, research and education.
+The goal of the fellowship is to develop physician experts who will become departmental, institutional, and national leaders in emergency care delivery through a combination clinical practice, analytic skills, research and education.

-These activities will train physicians for successful careers dedicated to furthering access to high-quality emergency care by learning to manage an ED that operates efficiently and safely, such that it is fiscally sound and has a high level of patient engagement.
-The need for well-trained administrators has never been greater as there were over 140 million visits to emergency departments in the U.S. in 2014 and visits are rising by about 7% per year.
-In keeping with this need, the proposed program has five overarching objectives for its trainees:
+Fellowship activities will train physicians for successful careers dedicated to furthering access to high-quality emergency care by learning to manage an ED that is fiscally-sound, provides efficient and high-quality care, and has a high level of patient engagement.
+The need for well-trained physician administrators has never been greater as ED visits in the U.S. are rising by about 7% per year.
+In keeping with this need, the proposed program has four overarching objectives for its trainees:

-- Obtain knowledge in health policy as it relates to emergency care
+- Gain understanding of health policy as it relates to emergency care

-- Develop the leadership skills necessary to move an ED to the highest levels of efficiency
+- Develop leadership skills necessary to move an ED to the highest levels of efficiency

 - Form a foundation for conducting research on the provision of emergency services

 Fellows divide their time among clinical care delivery, research, project management and classes at Harvard T.H.
-Chan School of Public Health which is on the Harvard Medical campus in the Longwood area of Boston, adjacent to Brigham and Women’s.
-The curriculum can be tailored to the fellow’s needs and interest by various weightings of the core elements described below.
+Chan School of Public Health.
+Beyond core curriculum, activities can be tailored to the fellow’s specific professional interests within the realm of ED administration.

-This is a two-year fellowship that includes clinical care and administrative tasks in a variety of settings including academic departments, community hospital emergency departments and in an urgent care clinic.
-Additionally, it is paired with a MS program in Health Care Management at the Harvard T.H.
+The fellowship includes clinical care and administrative tasks that may take place in a variety of settings including academic departments, community hospital emergency departments and in an urgent care clinic.
+Concurrent with their fellowship activities fellows (without a prior management degree) pursue their Master in Health Care Management at the Harvard T.H.
 Chan School of Public Health.
-It is also possible for the fellow to pursue a one-year MPH should their interest be predominantly in the role of the ED in population health.
-Further, the one-year MPH can be spread over two years.
+Additional degree options (i.e., MPH) may be available should a fellow’s interest be predominantly in the role of the ED in population health.

-As all fellows will have completed a residency in Emergency Medicine and be either Board-Eligible or Board-Certified by the American Board of Emergency Medicine before starting the fellowship, they will meet the institutional criteria for appointment as Attending Physicians and deliver care in that role.
-Clinical care may occur at a variety of locations across the clinical enterprises of both Brigham and Women's and Mass General, namely the Brigham and Women's Emergency Department, the Mass General Emergency Department, the Brigham and Women's Faulkner Emergency Department and Brigham and Women's Urgent Care Foxboro.
+As all fellows will have completed a residency in Emergency Medicine and be either Board-Eligible or Board-Certified by the American Board of Emergency Medicine before starting the fellowship, they will meet the institutional criteria for appointment as Attending Physicians and will deliver care in that role.
+Clinical care will occur in the Mass General ED.
 This clinical work embeds the fellow into the operation of the EDs and provides multiple occasions to examine and assess the quality and efficiency of the care delivered.

 How to Apply

-Send a letter of interest, a current CV, three letters of recommendation, including a letter from the residency program director, to Dr. Ali Raja, Fellowship Director, at email@example.com.
+Send a letter of interest, a current CV, and three letters of recommendation (including a letter from the residency program director) to Dr. Jonathan Sonis, Fellowship Director, by email at firstname.lastname@example.org.